kodluyoruz-react-bootcamp/odev-1-EbubekirPamuk/README.md

-The first homework from Kodluyoruz Bootcamp for fist week.
+The first homework from Kodluyoruz Bootcamp for first week.
-This homework has been done by me.
 You can visit the .gitignore file for invisible .json files